sujala/test-idm/tests/api/README.rst

     $ nosetests api (OR)
     $ nosetests --nologcapture api (to avoid the verbose requests log)

+    To calculate qe-coverage metrics, run the tests like the following command :

+    $ coverage-opencafe api project::identity nosetests tests/api/v2/tokens/test_auth_and_validate.py --dry-run

+    With dry-run option, it will give you info if any tags were missed or were out of order.
+    Without that option, the tagged tests' info will be sent to Splunk.

 Required Roles for running the tests
 =====================================